turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 The simplest way to explain fungible tokens is money.
 If you know money then you already know fungible tokens.
 NEAR is an example of a fungible token, i.e., a crypto**CURRENCY**.
 How does money make the world go round?
 The answer is simple ... because money enables the ease of flow of capital and trade.
 Flowing capital and trade results in a healthy economy that results in wealth creation and prosperity.
 The opposite happens when capital flow is hampered.
+Money drives almost everything.

 Cryptocurrency is the latest technological breakthrough for money.
 Bitcoin was the first successful proof of concept for cryptocurrency.
 Bitcoin is a fantastic store of value, but it simply cannot scale to meet the demands of today's global economy - or local economy for that matter.

 This is where NEAR can step in and bridge the gap.
 NEAR shines in terms of speed, scalability, and cost.
 NEAR's first attempt to bootstrap the ecosystem with an FT (**F**ungible **T**oken) standard was [NEP-21](https://nomicon.io/Standards/Tokens/FungibleToken.html).